 - Novak Djokovic is looking for his elusive first title in Paris, while Nadal looks to get back on the proverbial mountain as tennis' best player once again.

 - Serbian Novak Djokovic the defending champ and #1 seed will play Scot Andy Murray, the #3 seed, for the Australian Open's Men's Championship on Sunday, Jan, 27th at 5:30 PM or 1:30 AM EST in the U. S.

-The Australian Open Women's Singles final which will be played at 7:30 PM on Saturday, January 26th in Melbourne (3:30 AM EST in the States) features the defending champion Victoria Azarenka the #1 seed from Belarus against Li Na, the #6 seed from China.
-Azarenka has beaten Na five out of nine times, but never in a Grand Slam.
-Azarenka has played consistently well this past year except when her opponent was Serena Williams, and stands a good chance to repeat if her nerves don't get in the way.
+Australian Open Women's Singles Final Preview: Where To Watch Online Live Stream of Victoria Azarenka vs. Li NaThe Australian Open Women's Singles final which will be played at 7:30 PM on Saturday, January 26th in Melbourne (3:30 AM EST in the States) features the defending champion Victoria Azarenka the #1 seed from Belarus against Li Na, the #6 seed from China.
+Azarenka has beaten Na five out of nine times, but never in a Grand Slam, and could win if she doesn't choke.
+Na looks to be the favorite with an improving game and two big wins over Azarenka in Grand Slams.

 - Sloane Stephens pulled off a remarkable upset by beating Serena Williams 6-3, 5-7, 6-4.
 Her talent shown brightly as the 29th seeded player earned a place in her first Grand Slam semi-finals against the #1 seed, Victoria Azarenka who beat Svetlana Kuznetsova 7-5, 6-1.